Esri/arcgis-maps-sdk-java-samples/utility_network/perform-valve-isolation-trace/README.md

 7. Get a default `UtilityTraceConfiguration` from a given tier in a domain network.
 Set its filter with a new `UtilityTraceFilter`.
 8. When "Trace" is clicked,
     - Create a new `UtilityCategoryComparison` with the selected category and `UtilityCategoryComparisonOperator.EXISTS`.
     - Assign this condition to `utilityTraceFilter.setBarriers()` from the default configuration from step 7.
-Update this configuration's `isIncludeIsolatedFeatures()` property.
+Update this configuration's `utilityTraceConfiguration.isIncludeIsolatedFeatures()` property.
     - Create a `UtilityTraceParameters` with `UtilityTraceType.ISOLATION` and default starting location from step 4.
     - Set its utility trace configuration with this configuration and then, run a `utilityNetwork.traceAsync()`.
-9. For every `FeatureLayer` in the map, select the features returned by `fetchFeaturesForElementsAsync()` from the elements matching their `NetworkSource.getName()` with the layer's `FeatureTable.getName()`.
+9. For every `FeatureLayer` in the map, select the features returned by `utilityNetwork.fetchFeaturesForElementsAsync()` from the elements matching their `NetworkSource.getName()` with the layer's `FeatureTable.getName()`.

 ## Relevant API